AFLplusplus/AFLplusplus/README.md

 Then build the target.
 (Usually with `make`)

+**NOTES**

-**NOTE**: sometimes configure and build systems are fickle and do not like stderr output (and think this means a test failure) - which is something afl++ like to do to show statistics.
+1. sometimes configure and build systems are fickle and do not like stderr output (and think this means a test failure) - which is something afl++ like to do to show statistics.
 It is recommended to disable them via `export AFL_QUIET=1`.

+2. sometimes configure and build systems error on warnings - these should be disabled (e.g. `--disable-werror` for some configure scripts`

+3. in case the configure/build system complains about afl++'s compiler and aborts then set `export AFL_NOOPT=1` which will then just behave like the real compiler.
+This option has to be unset again before building the target!

 ##### configure